flyannie/DCFR-Net/README.md

   labels: "your root path/masks/xxx.png", where "xxx" is included in the corresponding TXT file.

-  TXT files: "your root path/train.txt", "your root path/test_hr.txt"
+  TXT files: "your root path/train.txt", "your root path/test_hr.txt", "your root path/test.txt"

 ## 1.2 "NUAA"